 - Pay Fees: Prepare to pay any associated fees, which vary depending on the vehicle’s value and the specifics of the transfer.

-- Receive New Title: Obtain the new title, confirming the designation of ownership for the family member.
+- Receive New Title: Obtain the new title and confirm the designation of ownership for the family member.

 Completing these steps ensures a legally recognized transfer of vehicle ownership in Georgia.